MicrosoftDocs/fabric-docs/docs/real-time-analytics/realtime-analytics-tutorial.md

 ## Connect the cloud connection to your Real-time Analytics database

 In the following step, you'll create a data connection in your database, which connects a table in your database to the Event Hubs cloud connection that you created.
-This connection will allow you to use your event hub and get data into the target table using a specified data mapping.
+This connection will allow you to use your event hub and stream data from the [Wide World Importers (WWI) sample database](/sql/samples/wide-world-importers-what-is?view=sql-server-ver16) into the target table using a specified data mapping.

 ### Get data from Event Hubs